Main Content

 To view the status of the code testing results, open the SIL Code Testing dashboard.
 In the dashboard toolstrip, in the Add Dashboard section, click SIL Code Testing.

-The SIL Test Results section shows that 71.4% of SIL code tests passed, but one test failed both during model testing and during SIL code testing.
+The SIL Test Results section shows that 71.4% of SIL code tests passed, but one test failed during both model testing and SIL code testing.
 The Back-to-Back Test Status widget shows that you successfully ran each test back-to-back, once in normal mode and once in SIL mode.
 However, you need to address the failing test results.

 Identify and Fix Test Failures